oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Funnel Charts](images/funnel-charts2.png)

-## Task 4: Visualiza Data in Pyramid Chart
+## Task 4: Visualiza Data in a Pyramid Chart

 Pyramid charts present your data in a distinctive triangular configuration, horizontally segmented into partitions.
 Each segment in the pyramid charts represents points or steps in ascending or descending order.

 **When to use this chart:**  Use this chart to depict hierarchical structures and the relative proportions of different values.
 They are typically used for displaying demographic data, market segmentation, or organizational structures.
 In any case, the data must have a progressive order.

+**Dataset:** `CUSTOMER_INSURANCE_LTV`.
+In this example, we will use the example template notebook OML-Run-me-first.

-To visualize data in a pyramid chart, let's use the `CUSTOMER_INSURANCE_LTV` table.
+To visualize data in a Pyramid Chart:

 1. In the OML-Run-Me-First notebook, go to the paragraph where you viewed the `CUSTOMER_INSURANCE_LTV.`